3.11 Contractibility

 Proof.

-In the situation ofΒ 1, we show that is an equivalence.
-For quasi-inverse we define where is the center of .
-The composite is obviously , whereas the opposite composite is homotopic to the identity by using the contractions of each .
+The composite is obviously , whereas the opposite composite is homotopic to the identity

-We leave the proof ofΒ 2 to the reader (see http://planetmath.org/node/87806Exercise 3.20). β
+We leave the proof of 2 to the reader (see http://planetmath.org/node/87806Exercise 3.20). β

 Another reason contractible types are interesting is that they extend the ladder of -types mentioned in Β§3.1 (http://planetmath.org/31setsandntypes) downwards one more step.